-4. Living in New Zealand
+4. Living in New Zealand1

-1. Life in New Zealand
+1. Life in New Zealand2

 New Zealand is a multicultural society, its beauty is impeccable.
-When arriving in a new country many aspects are to be considered, during induction you will be provided details of the New Zealand lifestyle.
+When arriving in a new country many aspects are to be considered, during orientation you will be provided details of the New Zealand lifestyle.
 However it is advised you learn about New Zealand before you come here.